Today is World Diabetes Day. For the next 24 hours, the world will talk about diabetes.

 Frequent toilet trips.
 Like, all the time.
 Especially during the night.

 Weight loss.
 This is most prevalent in those with undiagnosed type 1.

 A lack of energy, blurred vision and breath that smells like acetone indicating the presence of ketones, are all other symptoms of diabetes.

 If you, your child or someone you know are experiencing any of the above symptoms, visit your GP.
 Leaving it to chance honestly isn’t worth the complications.

 On a daily basis, diabetics are their own nurse, dietician, mathematician and psychologist.

 Each day, we work at controlling something that at times is completely uncontrollable – for no reason other than it just doesn’t want to play ball.
 We carb-count every meal from the encyclopaedic knowledge we’ve built up in our heads about food, and inject ourselves up to 4 times a day with a hormone that in the wrong dose could be deadly.

 We have to consider what any level of physical activity will do to our sugars levels, and plan accordingly.
-I never leave the house without some form of sugar in my bag, just in case (Percy Pigs you da one).
+I never leave the house without some form of sugar in my bag, just in case (MASSIVE SHOUT to Percy Pigs, you da one).